flexxxxer/WindowsSandbox-ConfigsAndScripts/README.md

 Q: When i launching some `.wsb` configuration, then i have error "The configuration file was invalid" with "The system cannot find the path specified".

 A: Check all `<HostFolder>` paths for validity and change change if path is invalid.
+Or size of the shared folder bigger than 40 GB, according to Microsoft rules.

+Q: When i launching some `.wsb` configuration, then i have error "only one running instance of windows sandbox is allowed...".

+A: Kill stucked `Windows Sandbox` process in Task Manager.
+(Hotkey: Ctrl+Shift+ESC)

 Q: Downloading and installing software in Windows Sandbox is too long. how can i fix it?.